 * reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/econ-polls?RIC=MYIP%3DECI poll data

-KUALA LUMPUR, March 14 (Reuters) - Malaysia’s industrial production grew faster than expected in January, climbing 3.2 percent from a year earlier, government data showed on Thursday.
+KUALA LUMPUR, March 13 (Reuters) - Malaysia’s industrial production rose 0.6% in January from a year earlier, the second straight month of slower expansion on a decline in the mining and electricity sectors, government data showed on Friday.

 It was marginally lower than the 0.7% expansion forecast for the month by analysts in a Reuters poll.